OAGi/Score/docs/user_guide/index.rst

     code list <#revise-an-agency-id-list>`__. *Remark*, in particular,
     exists only in the end-user code list.
-It may be used to capture notes during development that is not wanted (to be published) in the *Definition*, e.g., “Need to go over this with the team”.
+It may be used to capture notes during development that is not wanted (to be published) in the *Definition*, e.g., "Need to go over this with the team".
 It is important to note that the system will validate the combination of *List ID*, *Agency ID*, and *Version* to be unique in the release branch, to which this code list belongs.